We had a great event thanks to these Sponsors, Donors and Friends:

-The Well Community serves alongside those who struggle with mental illness, seeking to offer hope & health through the power of faith, friendship & Community.
-Founded in 2002, the Well Community (“the Well”) is a 501(c)(3) nonprofit organization.
-What started as a simple, church outreach to a handful of people has grown into a flourishing, holistic ministry among adults recovering from serious mental illness. the Well’s philosophy of care, relational interventions, and holistic rehabilitation combine to make a significant impact upon those we are called to serve.
+Founded in 2002, The Well Community is a 501(c)(3) nonprofit organization.
+While it started as a simple, church outreach to a handful of people, the Well has grown into a flourishing, significant ministry.
+The Well’s philosophy of care, relational engagement and holistic care combine to make a significant impact upon those we are called to serve.